grimbough/anaconda-download-stats/README.md

 # Process and host download statistics for Anaconda packages

 The Anaconda project publishes summarized download counts of conda packages distributed via the Anaconda Distribution, and the conda-forge and bioconda channels (https://www.anaconda.com/announcing-public-anaconda-package-download-data/).
 The  data are available in the Parquet file format on Amazon S3  and can be parsed relatively easily in Python (full details at https://github.com/ContinuumIO/anaconda-package-data).

-However reading these data this is non-trivial in R.  This repository provides TSV and RDS tables of aggregated monthly counts for all packages across all architectures.
-This summarisation level was choosen to match the download statistics reported by the Bioconductor project (http://bioconductor.org/packages/stats/) and to that end we also make available count tables containing only Bioconductor packages distributed via bioconda.
+However reading these data this is non-trivial in R.  This repository provides TSV and RDS tables of monthly download counts for all packages, aggregated across all platforms and versions.
+This summarisation level was chosen to match the download statistics reported by the Bioconductor project (http://bioconductor.org/packages/stats/) and to that end we also make available count tables containing only Bioconductor packages distributed via bioconda.

 ## Data tables